-By Birju Pandya
+By Birju Pandya for Omega

 The recent group discussion around the ‘Underestimating the Challenges of a Ghastly Future’ (UCGF) paper felt quite lively and meaningful to me, grateful for the opportunity to attend!
 As I took in the discussion, I had a few reflections come up, which I offer below in the spirit of furthering the dialogue.

 The first time I came across the idea of ecological overshoot was about a decade ago, in 2012.
 I was working in the field of impact investing and came across a person who, in almost hushed tones, mentioned to me that the climate scientists we were hearing from (who were already concerning), were just the ones being platformed.
 There were others, whose research and ideas weren’t being trumpeted, whose findings were more dire.
 He also shared with me leaders of other ways of connecting to ecological wisdom – for instance, he asked me if I had heard of the Archdruid, John Michael Greer.
 This sent me down a rabbit hole.